 If you run Qodana locally, use your code coverage tool to generate a code coverage report.
 Save the report to the directory where Qodana can read it.
 If you run Qodana in your GitHub pipeline, configure the workflow as shown in the Run the code coverage section.

 Map the directory containing code coverage reports to the

 /data/coverage directory and the project token using the

 QODANA_TOKEN variable.
 Here are the Docker and Qodana CLI command samples:

 Create the pipeline that will store all code coverage output files in the

-<project-root-dir>/.qodana/code-coverage directory.
-Below is the pipeline configuration example containing the comments:
+Below is the pipeline configuration example for the Qodana for JS linter:

-Create the GitLab CI/CD pipeline that will store all code coverage output files in the
+Create a GitLab CI/CD pipeline that will store all code coverage output files in the

 This uses the